lenon-ong/Lemons-Patents/README.md

 # The-Floating-Lemon-Slice-Game
-Here, you will experience Act 0, the hard mode of Act V of Lemons & Patents.
+Here, you will experience an interactive narrative relating to patents.

 Available under the Creative Commons Attribution 3.0 Unported License.